tech-acs/chimera-docs/docs/developer/Getting started/Environment setup.md

 ## Development OS
 We strongly recommend that you develop and deploy the dashboard on a computer running a linux operating system.
 Preferably, the latest LTS version of [Ubuntu](https://ubuntu.com/about/release-cycle).

-And as a web server, Nginx.
+And as a web server, Nginx with php-fpm.

 ## Dependencies
 - Php 8.2 (or greater, including 8.5)